GixoXYZ/YueObsidianIcons/README.md

 # Yue Obsidian Icons

-SVG icons meant to be used by Obsidian's "Icon Folder" plugin.
+SVG icons meant to be used by Obsidian's [Icon Folder](https://github.com/FlorianWoelki/obsidian-icon-folder) plugin.

 It's recommended to be used with [Font Awesome Icons](https://github.com/FortAwesome/Font-Awesome) and [YueTheme](https://github.com/thegixo/YueObsidian).